-The oil and gas industry continues to be a hotbed of innovation, with activity driven by the need for increased productivity, energy efficiency, cost-effectiveness, and emission reduction, and the growing importance of technologies such as biofuel catalytic cracking, green hydrogen synthesis and carbon capture.
+The oil and gas industry continues to be a hotbed of innovation.
+Activity driven by the need for increased productivity, energy efficiency, cost-effectiveness, and emission reduction, and the growing importance of technologies such as biofuel catalytic cracking, green hydrogen synthesis and carbon capture.
 In the last three years alone, there have been over 534,000 patents filed and granted in the oil and gas industry, according to GlobalData’s report on Environment Sustainability in Oil & Gas: Bio-fuels.
+Buy the report here.

 Bio-fuels is a key innovation area in environmental sustainability

 Biofuels are derived from biomass such as plants and animal waste or even from micro-organisms.
 They include ethanol (derived from edible sources such as corn, sorghum, sugarcane and wheat), green diesel (derived from non-edible sources such as agricultural waste, animal fats, and used cooking oils) and biogas (derived from animal waste).

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
 According to GlobalData, there are 50+ companies, spanning technology vendors, established oil & gas companies, and up-and-coming start-ups engaged in the development and application of bio-fuels.

 Key players in bio-fuels – a disruptive innovation in the oil and gas industry

 ‘Application diversity’ measures the number of different applications identified for each relevant patent.
 It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

 ‘Geographic reach’ refers to the number of different countries each relevant patent is registered in.
 It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.